 Little Rock, AR (Mar)

 Yes, it’s the largest race in the state’s largest city, but it’s the sheer size of its finisher medals that solidifies Little Rock’s reputation as the go-to marathon in Arkansas.
 Proud finishers annually share photos of their oversized bling on social media, prompting oohs and aahs from amazed followers.
-Little Rock’s appeal goes beyond the bling, though, as the event welcomes both runners and walkers, promising “a race for every pace” on its hilly and historic course.
-And the CICs (Chicks in Charge, as race directors Geneva Lamm and Gina Marchese Pharis are affectionately known) clearly enjoy hosting their annual 26.2-mile party; case in point their offbeat “theme reveal” videos, which bring a smile to even the most serious marathoner’s face.
+Little Rock’s appeal goes beyond the bling, though, as the event welcomes both runners and walkers, promising “a race for every pace” on its hilly and historic course highlighted by the Broadway Bridge and Little Rock Central High School.
+And the race organizers clearly enjoy hosting their annual 26.2-mile party, case in point its ever-changing theme, which brings a smile to even the most serious marathoner’s face.

 Big Sur, CA (Apr)